YasinY/VOTE_API/README.md

 From what's been experienced, the username is always the first one written out as query parameter, so therefore the servlet reads out the content after = (and optionally up to &).

+## !This is only the server!
+An API-Client is currently in the making.

 ## Setup (How-to):
 * Import the project as Maven project